learn-co-curriculum/cssi-1.2-environment-setup/README.md

 ---
 #Intro to the Web

-Conclusion / So What?
-Both computers and websites have their own unique IP addresses, which allow open communication for requesting and receiving information on the internet.

 #Objectives:
 +	Explain how loading a web page in your browser works
 + Set up our learn.co and github accounts
 + Understand how to use learn.co for lesson notes and labs

 #Why Should You Care?
 How many times a day do you use the internet?
 How many times do you load a different web page?
 I bet you can't even begin to guess how many times in a year!
 In order to be a developer, and especially a web developer, it's incredibly important to understand how the web works.